usgs-makerspace/wbeep-processing/README.md

 Load data and scripts onto Yeti (yeti.cr.usgs.gov, AD login).
 Include all 6 model component historic record files with the pattern `historical_[var name]_out.nc`).
 Also load all scripts needed (see list below).
 Lindsay used WinSCP to do this step.
 It took a long time (hours!).

+* `split_historic_data.R`,
-* `combine_historic_records.R`,
+* `split_historic_data.slurm`,
 * `process_quantiles_by_hru.R`,
+* `process_quantiles_by_hru.slurm`
 * `combine_hru_quantiles.R`, and
-* `model_input.slurm`.
+* `combine_hru_quantiles.slurm`.

 #### Now, execute the steps on Yeti.

 1. Login to Yeti, `ssh user@yeti.cr.usgs.gov`
-1. First we need to read and reformat the variable NetCDF files and then combine.
-I did try setting this up to run in parallel but it actually took longer because it had to save each intermediate variable as an RDS to be used later.
-Loading them into memory in series and then combining takes less time.
-To do this, start an interactive session `salloc -A iidd -p normal -n 1 -t 03:00:00 --mem=120GB`.
-You will need to use the `ncdf4` package so you also need to run `module load R/3.5.1-gcc7.1.0`.
-Now you can start R, by entering `R`.
-Run `source("combine_historic_records.R")` to read, reformat, and combine the data into one file.
-This step took about XX minutes.
-Close R using `q()` and don't save the workspace image.
-1. Stop your interactive job by running `scancel [job id]`.
-You can find the job id by scrolling up past the ASCII Yeti & cluster info and reading the job startup messages.
-1. If you are a windows user, you may need to run `dos2unix model_input.slurm` before continuing to make the line endings correct.
+1. If you are a windows user, you may need to run `dos2unix split_historic_data.slurm` before continuing to make the line endings correct for each of the `.slurm` files before using them.
+1. First we need to read and reformat the variable NetCDF files and then split into a file for each HRU for each variable.
+To do so, run `sbatch split_historic_data.slurm`.
+You should see a `cache` folder, which will have 659,706 small RDS files when complete.
-1. When the step to combine the variables is complete, you should be able to see a file called `combined_variables.rds`.
-Now you can kick off the parallel job by running `sbatch model_input.slurm`.
+1. When the step to split the historic data is complete, you can kick off the job that processes the percentiles by running `sbatch process_quantiles_by_hru.slurm`.
 You can monitor their progress by running `squeue -u [username]`.
-1. When that is complete, start an interactive session just as before and run `source("combine_hru_quantiles.R")`.
-Make sure to use `q()` to leave the R session.
-1. Stop your interactive job by running `scancel [job id]`.
-You can find the job id by scrolling up past the ASCII Yeti & cluster info and reading the job startup messages.
+1. When that is complete, you can kick off the final process which will combine all of HRU files into one quantiles file called `all_quantiles-[date].rds`.
+To start, execute `sbatch combine_hru_quantiles.slurm`.

 That should be everything!
-The resulting quantiles RDS file should be available in the appropriate S3 bucket.
+The resulting quantiles RDS file will need to be manually uploaded to the appropriate S3 bucket.
+You can now delete the files on your Yeti root directory (and you should to free up space).